tylerjbroussard/Docker-for-Web-Developers/00 Commands/commands.md

   - followed by docker ps or docker ps -a

 There is a difference between containers and images, images needs running containers to be executed

+Creating a data volume for holding source code

+- docker run -p 8080:3000 -v /var/www/ node
+  - the -v stands for volume and the area it writes to is the docker host which is the /var/www/ space
+  - to locate the volume you can run:
+  - docker inspect [ mycontainer ]
+  - you'll then see the mounts response, name, source, destination, driver, and rw boolean